Maths

 • Times Tables games 3x week

-• Bingo maths on Ipads
+• Bingo maths on iPads

 • Guided groups.
 All groups are supported at least once per week.